 Computer Vision Engineer (Seattle, full-time)

-Glowforge is a desktop laser that carves and engraves beautiful products from raw materials like wood, leather, paper – even chocolate.
+Glowforge is a beautiful device that sits on your desk.
+It uses a laser to carve and engrave products from raw materials like wood, leather, acrylic – even cardboard.

 If you haven’t already, check out our video on glowforge.com.
 While you’re there, you’ll notice something amazing: Glowforge is one of the most funded preorder campaigns of all time, with $27.9M sold in just 30 days.
 We have the rare privilege to craft an iconic consumer product that is going to change the way people think about creativity.